Call for Applications 2023

 - Curriculum vitae (3 pages maximum);

-- Research schedule for the fellowship period (300 words maximum), including starting date (must be fixed) and preferred length of stay; it is possible to take up the fellowship on 1 January 2022; 1 April 2022; 1 July 2022; 1 October 2022.
+- Research schedule for the fellowship period (300 words maximum), including starting date (must be fixed) and preferred length of stay; it is possible to take up the fellowship on 1 April 2023 or 1 October 2023.

 For more information, please visit the Frequently Asked Questions section of our website.
 Please consult this section thoroughly before contacting us with questions.
 If you do need to contact us, please email us at email@example.com.
 This email address is checked during normal working hours in Munich; please understand that we may need a few days to get back to you.